XYIAN/life-forge/README.md

 - **Completion Animations**: Watch for special effects when you achieve goals
 - **Session Tracking**: Discover patterns in your focus and mood cycles
 - **Streak Celebrations**: Unlock special animations for consistency rewards
+- **Enhanced Particles**: Watch 150 particles dance across your screen at 3x speed
+- **Button Magic**: Hover over buttons to see them lift and glow with theme colors

 ## 🌟 Join the Journey